Saadraza06/Email-Spam-Detection/README.md

 # Email-Spam-Detection 📧
-I built a machine learning model to detect spam emails as part of my internship at Data Zenix.
-The goal was to classify emails into spam or ham (non-spam) using real-world email data.
+I built a machine learning model to detect spam emails.The goal was to classify emails into spam or ham (non-spam) using real-world email data.
 # 🛠️ Tools Used
 • Python